centreon/centreon-documentation/en/monitoring/monitoring-servers/advanced-configuration.md

 TCP *input* can either listen on a given port or can attempt to initiate a connection if a host is given.
 This allows flexible network topology.

-### Broker Logger configuration page (deprecated)

-This section lists all the loggers activated for this Centreon Broker instance.
-A Centreon Broker can have as many loggers as needed.

-For each logger, the parameters are the following:

-  - Type
-    Four types of loggers are managed by Centreon Broker:

-    1.  *File*: This logger will write a log into the file specified in its *name* parameter.
-    2.  *Standard*: This logger will write into the standard output if named *stdout* or *cout* or into the standard error output if named *stderr* or *cerr*.
-    3.  *Syslog*: This logger will write into the syslog as provided by the system, prefixed by *centreonbroker*.
-    4.  *Monitoring*: This logger will write in the Centreon Engine log.
-It should only be activated if the Centreon Broker instance is loaded by the Centreon Engine at start-up.

-  - Name
-    The name of this logger.
-This name must be the path of a file if the logger has the type *file* and either *stdout*, *cout*, *stderr* or *cerr*, if the logger has the type *standard*.
-This option is mandatory.

-  - Configuration messages
-    Should configuration messages be logged?
-Configuration messages are one-time messages that pop up when Centreon Broker is started.
-Default is *Yes*.

-  - Debug messages
-    Should debug messages be logged?
-Debug messages are messages used to debug Broker behavior.
-They are extremely verbose and should not be used in a production environment.
-Default is *No*.

-  - Error messages
-    Should error messages be logged?
-Error messages are messages logged when a runtime error occurs.
-They are generally important.
-Default is *Yes*.

-  - Informational messages
-    Should informational messages be logged?
-Informational messages are used to provide information on a specific subject.
-They are somewhat verbose.
-    Default is *No*.

-  - Logging level
-    The level of the verbosity accepted by this logger.
-The higher the verbosity, the more messages will be logged.
-Default is *Base*.

-Additionally, the *File* type has the following parameter:

-  - Max file size
-    The maximum size of a log file in bytes.
-When the file has reached its limit, the old data will be overwritten in a round-robin fashion.

-A broker will usually have at least one *file* logger which will log configuration and error messages.
-Others can be configured freely.
-A maximal logger (every category set to *Yes* and logging level set to *Very detailed*) is valuable to debug some issues, but be warned that it will quickly generate a very large amount of data.

 ### Broker output configuration page

 This section lists all the outputs activated for this Centreon Broker instance.